Last Updated on October 6, 2023 by Samantha Harris

 Repeated Attempts To Dig

-If you notice your tortoise digging a lot, there might be something you can do to help.
-You can provide the correct substrate, check if the habitat is warm enough, and ensure it receives enough light.
+You can assist if you observe a tortoise digging a lot.
+You can provide a more suitable substrate, check if the habitat is warm and humid enough, and ensure it receives enough light.

 Straining And Swollen Cloaca

-Tortoises lay eggs through their cloaca.
-If the eggs are bound, you may notice the cloaca straining.
+Tortoises lay eggs through the cloaca.
+If the eggs are bound, you may notice straining.
 Eventually, the cloaca will become swollen due to the pressure the eggs place on it.

 Depression And Weakness

-During the later stages of egg binding, your tortoise may become depressed and weak.
+During the later stages of egg binding, a tortoise may become extremely weak and depressed.

-Attempts to lay the eggs can strain your tortoise, and complications like illness, malnutrition, and infection may cause weakness.
+Attempting to lay the eggs will strain the tortoise, and complications like illness, malnutrition, muscle atrophy, and bacterial infection can lead to overall physical weakness.